 We use a combination of Windows group policy, centralized endpoint protection management, internet access gateway and enterprise mobility management (EMM) to enforce adherence and ensure current anti-malware, patching and firewalls are in effect.

-To ensure the integrity, confidentiality and availability of all our servers and to mitigate the threat, risk and impact of external or internal misuse or abuse of server platforms, we:
+To ensure the confidentiality, Integrity and availability of all our servers and to mitigate the threat, risk and impact of external or internal misuse or abuse of server platforms, we:

-- protect all server access, at a minimum, by a combination of user ID and secret password;
+- protect all server access, at a minimum, by two factors of authentication.

-- change all factory pre-set server passwords before commencement of processing and change them thereafter at set intervals or more frequently;
+- change all factory pre-set server passwords before commencement of processing;

 As stated above all our servers are hosted by Microsoft Azure which holds ISO27001, HIPAA, FedRAMP, SOC 1 and SOC 2 certifications among others.
 Access to all our servers requires both network access rights as well as user credentials to access.
 Servers hosting Client data are accessible only through a Privilege Access Management (PAM) service which enforces fine grain access policy as well as session recording for audit purposes.